roseengineering/rffilter/README.md

 ![crystal](examples/xtal.png)

 Same filter with an unloaded Q of 150000.
+See the above Steder article for a figure of the loaded filter's response.

 ```